Yes, America's big voice on the right is away today.

 They never go back.

-So Republicans need to think about this clearly.
+So, Republicans need to think about this clearly.

 The doctor was away, so I had an appointment with the nurse practitioner.

-But when I got there, the nurse practitioner wasn't there, so the receptionist practitioner was filling in the form with me uh while I'm standing there in reception, and there's the little old lady sitting around uh in in reception area, and she goes, uh do you wear a seatbelt when you drive?
+But when I got there, the nurse practitioner wasn't there, so the receptionist practitioner was filling in the form with me while I'm standing there in reception, and there's the little old lady sitting around in the reception area.

 Do you own guns?